-that the language offered for the conclusion of the contract is the Slovak language informed on the relevant e-commerce catalog page of the merchant and in these terms and conditions, which are placed on the relevant e-commerce subpage of the merchant.
+that the language offered for the conclusion of the agreement is the Slovak language as stated on the relevant e-commerce catalog page of the Merchant and in these Terms and Conditions, which are placed on the relevant e-commerce subpage of the Merchant.

-If the merchant fails to comply with the information obligation regarding the payment of additional charges or other costs under point 2.6. e) of these terms and conditions or the costs of returning goods under point 2.6. n) of these terms and conditions, the buyer is not obliged to pay these additional costs or fees.
+If the Merchant fails to comply with the information obligation regarding the payment of additional charges or other costs under point 2.6. e) of these Terms and Conditions or the costs of returning goods under point 2.6. n) of these Terms and Conditions, the Buyer is not obliged to pay these additional costs or fees.